BlueBrain/web-data-container/README.md

 - **byteOffset** (int): the offset in byte, where this dataset begins, starting from the first byte following the end of the index
 - **byteLength** (int): the size of the dataset in number of bytes

 *Note:* if the numerical type is chosen, it is usually for encoding more than a single number.
-In python, this is used to serialize entire numpy *ndarrays* (multi-dimensional arrays) such as time series, images data, volume, volume + t, etc. In JavaScript, those will be backed by [TypedArrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays).
+In python, this is used to serialize entire numpy *ndarray*s (multidimensional arrays) such as time series, images data, volume, volume + t, etc. In JavaScript, those will be backed by [TypedArrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays).

 Other **codecMeta** properties for each type: